acquayefrank/CruxLFQ-publication-experiments/README.md

 You can also download the data from [zenodo]()

+# Benchmarking tests

+Owing to the fact that `crux` is a CLI tool we used FlashLFQ from the mzlib library.
+The binary for our FlashLFQ used can be found here [zenodo]()

+Download the PSM file used from here [zenodo]()

+You can also just download the results from our timing tests from here [zenodo]()

 # Plots

 - To plot figure 1 run `python plot_fig1.py`

 - To plot figure 2 run `python plot_fig2.py`

+- To plot the benchmarking results run `plot_timing_to_measure_runs.py`